-• Mature adults and disabled family members should have unimpeded access to escape routes.
+Mature adults and disabled family members should have unimpeded access to escape routes.
 Doors should be easy for them to open and close, and openings should be wide enough to accommodate any assistive equipment they use, such as wheelchairs and walkers.

-on the first floor of the home,

-close to exits.
-If not, make

-sure they are able to get

-downstairs quickly and

-safely.
-Emergency

-wheelchairs built

-especially for use on stairs

-are commercially available.
+• If possible, mature adults' and disabled individuals' bedrooms should be located on the first floor of the home, close to exits.
+If not, make sure they are able to get downstairs quickly and safely.
+Emergency wheelchairs built especially for use on stairs are commercially available.

 Practice helping mature adults and the disabled safely escape in the event of smoke filling the house.
 If they are unable to get down on the floor and crawl to safety, they can be dragged along the floor while lying on a blanket.
 Even heavy persons can be transported relatively easily along smooth floors in this manner.